Comparison of quantum discord and relative entropy in some bipartite quantum systems: Introduction

 \section{Introduction}

-The main goal of quantum information theory quantifying and describing quantum processes and rely on quantum correlations \cite{Nielsen,Harrow,Plenio,Horodecki}.
+The main goal of quantum information theory is quantifying and describing quantum processes and rely on quantum correlations [1,2,3,4].
 These correlations are essential resources in information and computation sciences and different measures have been put forward for it.
-Entanglement as the cornerstone of correlation measures has an effective role in information processing and has applications in the quantum computing, cryptography, super dense coding \cite{Bennett1,Ekert} and has been used to quantify quantum teleportation \cite{Bennett2,Oh}.
-Apart from entanglement, quantum states can exhibit other correlations not present in classical systems and suitable measure for this quantum correlation is the so called quantum discord, introduced by Olliver and Zurek \cite{zurek} and also by Henderson and Vedral \cite{Vedral} independently for a rather limited set of bipartite systems.
-Many studies performed and articles written about Quantum discord\cite{mazhar, Li, Lang, Mahdian, Luo, Girolami1, Daki, Girolami2, Saif, Shunlong}.
+Entanglement as the cornerstone of correlation measures has an effective role in information processing and has applications in the quantum computing, cryptography, superdense coding [5,6] and has been used to quantify quantum teleportation \cite{Bennett2,Oh}.
+Apart from entanglement, quantum states can exhibit other correlations not present in classical systems and it could be a new resource for quantum computation.
+In order to quantify quantum correlations, the suitable measure is so called the quantum discord, introduced by Olliver and Zurek \cite{zurek} and also by Henderson and Vedral \cite{Vedral} independently.
+Over the past decade, quantum discord has received a lot of attention and many studies performed and articles written about that \cite{ Li, Lang, Mahdian, Luo, Girolami1, Daki, Girolami2, Saif, Shunlong}.
 For pure states, quantum discord reduces to entanglement but has a nonzero value for some mixed separable states and define as the discrepancy between total correlation and classical correlation.
-Quantum mutual information is generally taken to be the measure of total correlations, classical and quantum, for any bipartite state.
-For two systems, A and B, it is defined as $I(A:B)=H(A)+H(B)-H(A,B)$.
+However, for mixed quantum states, evaluation of quantum discord is based on minimization procedures over all possible positive operator valued measures (POVM), or von Neumann measurements that can be performed on the subsystems and thus it is somewhat difficult to calculate even numerically.\\ Quite recently, a few analytical results of quantum discord including especially the case of two qubits states such as rank-2 states \cite{shi} and Bell-diagonal \cite{Luo} have been obtained.
+In addition, for a rather limited set of two-qubit states, the so-called X states, an analytical formula of quantum discord is proposed by Ali et al \cite{mazhar}.
+We know that quantum discord measures the amount of information that cannot be obtained by performing the measurement on one subsystem alone and state after measurement is conditional state.
+But, in this paper we consider some density matrices that after performing measurement over all the subsystems are conditional density matrix that are classical-classical state (which means that right and left quantum discord are equal) .
+So, for these kind of quantum states quantum discord is equal to relative entropy and calculation of relative entropy would be too easy.\\ \emph{Quantum discord}.
+The classical mutual information $I(A:B)$ for two discrete random variables A and B, is defined as $I(A:B)=H(A)+H(B)-H(A,B)$.
 Here, $H(p)=-\sum_{i}p_{i} \log p_{i} $ denotes the shannon entropy of the proper distribution \cite{Nielsen}.
-For a classical probability distribution, Bayes' rule: $p(a_{i},b_{j})=p(a_{i}|b_{j})p(b_{j})=p(b_{j}|a_{i})p(a_{i})$, leads to an equivalent definition of the mutual information as $I(A:B)=H(A)-H(A|B)$.
-This provides a definition of quantum mutual information as following:
+For a classical probability distribution, Bayes' rule: $p(a_{i},b_{j})=p(a_{i}|b_{j})p(b_{j})=p(b_{j}|a_{i})p(a_{i})$, leads to an equivalent definition of the mutual information as $I(A:B)=H(A)-H(A|B)$.\\ For a given quantum density matrix of a composite system $\rho_{AB}$ , the total amount of correlations, including classical and quantum correlations, is quantified by the quantum mutual information as